-12 Free and Essential WordPress Plugins for 2012
+Essential WordPress Plugins for 2012

 Essential WordPress Plugins

 With a growing list of over 20,000 plugins, Being Mad sometimes it’s a little tricky figuring out just which plugins to use!
-This is a quick overview of 12 essential WordPress plugins that every WordPress Blog should have.
+This is a quick overview of the 12 essential WordPress plugins that every WordPress Blog should have.
 The good news is (at the time of writing this) they are all completely free.
-The below essential WordPress plugins relate to enhancing WordPress functionality, security, SEO and Social Marketing.
+The below essential WordPress plugins relate to enhancing WordPress functionality, security, SEO, and Social Marketing.

-Security should always be your first concern when anything is reachable publicly on the internet – that is why I rank Secure-WP as being one of the most essential WordPress plugins out there.
-Don’t get me wrong – WordPress does a great job natively of securing your Blog, providing that you keep the version updated.
+Security should always be your first concern when anything is reachable publicly on the internet – that is why I rank Secure-WP as one of the essential WordPress plugins out there.
+Don’t get me wrong – WordPress does a great job natively securing your Blog, providing that you keep the version updated.

-However, Secure-WP bolsters that security further by removing oodles of information that could be used by hackers and removing some sensitive material from user accounts, while preserving this information in the administrator’s account.
+However, Secure-WP bolsters that security further by removing oodles of information that hackers could use and removing some sensitive material from user accounts while preserving this information in the administrator’s account.
 Good stuff!

 Spam Free WordPress

 Spam is a HUGE problem with WordPress blogs, making an anti-spam plugin one of the essential WordPress plugins.
 I use Spam Free WordPress, which seems to be doing quite well.
 It has blocked over 8,000 spam comments throughout six months, a number that seems to grow exponentially.
 Now imagine having to go through 40-50 spam comments per day!
 One of the key reasons we use plugins is to save time, and Spam Free WordPress certainly accomplishes this!